 Pure Python sucks in the scene of parallel computing, due to the existence of the Global Interpreter Lock (aka GIL).
 GIL prevents accessing or manipulating interpreter from different threads concurrently.
-The mechanism alleviates the risk of race condition, but sequentializes multi-threading program so that it behaves just like a single-threading version as well.
+The mechanism alleviates the risk of race condition, but sequentializes multi-threading program 1 as well.
 Sadly, there’s no way to release the lock from pure Python.

 Alright.
 So what about beyond pure Python?
 Shall we bypass the mechanism within an extension?
 The answer is yes, and that’s what most of scientific computing libaries do.